janis-commerce/microservice-call/README.md

 It's required to configure the setting `discoveryHost` using [settings](https://www.npmjs.com/package/@janiscommerce/settings).

 ## Session

 If an [api-session](https://www.npmjs.com/package/@janiscommerce/api-session) is injected, it will send the information to the lambda function.

 ---

+## Migration guide to v5

+If you are looking for a migration guide from v4 to v5, here it is: [migration-from-v4-to-v5](https://github.com/janis-commerce/microservice-call/tree/master/docs/migration-from-v4-to-v5.md)

+---